Amur paradise flycatcher

 The Amur paradise flycatcher (Terpsiphone incei) is a bird species in the family Monarchidae.

-It is native to China, Manchuria and Primorsky Krai in the Russian Far East.
+It is native to China and Primorsky Krai in the Russian Far East.
 It is a winter migrant to Southeast Asia.
 Until 2015, it was considered as a subspecies of the Asian paradise flycatcher.

+Description

+Males can come in two forms differing in the colour of their upperparts.
+Otherwise, all adult males have black hoods, white underparts, small crests, and blue eye rings.
+While breeding, the males can have tails twice the length of the body.